ashutoshmjain/gita/src/thought.md

 </div>

 `Ganesa` was probably the first to comprehend  this irreversible addition.
-Being the god of sacred texts , he knew the impacts of scribing  -  not only did the mode of communication change from synchronous to asynchronous, the written word rendered the narrative timeless.
+Being the god of sacred texts , he knew the impacts of scribing.
+Not only did the mode of communication change from synchronous to asynchronous, the written word rendered the narrative timeless.
 It enabled humans send the information to the future - a divine gift thus far limited to gods - ability to traverse the continuum !